The Programme

 The third semester is dedicated to independent research and the writing of the Master’s Thesis.

-Under academic supervision, students develop a focused research project that applies the theoretical, methodological, and analytical skills acquired during the programme.
+Under academic supervision, students develop a focused research project applying the theoretical, methodological, and analytical skills acquired throughout the programme.